-Use this option То Find what For the current file, type the information you want to search for (this is referred to as the search criteria).
+Find Dialog Box Use this option То Find what For the current file, type the information you want to search for (this is referred to as the search criteria).
 Or, click a previous search entry from the list.
-Match whole word only Match the search string only if the found occurrence is delimited by: • spaces, tabs, or the beginning and/or end of the line, or • any of the following characters: \ Match case When selected, find only the text that exactly matches the search text criteria.
+Match whole word only Match the search string only if the found occurrence is delimited by: • spaces, tabs, or the beginning and/or end of the line, or any of the following characters: \ " ' ' ~ - = ! @ # \$ % ^ & () + [] { } ; : . , < > / ?
+For example, searching for "25" when this option is not checked will match "1255" and "A25".
+Checking this option ensures that only "25" is matched.
+Match case When selected, find only the text that exactly matches the search text criteria.
 When not selected, uppercase and lowercase letters are considered to be identical.
 Therefore, searching for ABC will match "abc" and "AbC" in addition to "ABC".
 Regular expression When selected, specify that the search text is a UNIX-style regular expression.
 This provides the ability to perform powerful search operations.
-For more information, see Regular Expressions (on page 67).
+For more information, see Regular Expressions (on page 64).
 Direction Control the direction of the search: select Down to search forward in the file toward the end, or select Up to search backward in the file toward the beginning.

-Find Next In the current file, find the next occurrence of the text string entered or selected in the Find what list box in the specified direction.
+Find Dialog Box Use this option То Find Next In the current file, find the next occurrence of the text string entered or selected in the Find what list box in the specified direction.
 If found, the text is highlighted.
 56 Pressing F3, choosing Find Next from the Edit menu, or clicking the Find Next toolbar button performs this same operation using the current settings in the Find dialog box, even if the Find dialog box is not open (or visible).
-34 Find the previous occurrence of the text in the current file.
+56 Find the previous occurrence of the text in the current file.
 If found, the text is highlighted.
 Note that pressing Shift+F3, choosing Find Previous from the Edit menu, or clicking the Find Previous toolbar button performs this operation using the current settings in the Find dialog box, even if the window is not visible.
 Mark All Mark all the found occurrences.
 Cancel Close the Find dialog box without matching and cancel all entries made in the dialog box.